 RAI Council & Staff

-The Restaurants Association National Council is made up of restaurateurs from all over the Republic of Ireland with an interest in developing the restaurant industry.
-Each branch is represented on the national council.
+The Restaurants Association National Council is made up of restaurateurs, café owners, and gastropub owners from all over the Republic of Ireland with an interest in developing the restaurant industry.

 The RAI head office is based in Dublin 8.
 Read more about the RAI Staff here.